Unleash/unleash-client-ruby/README.md

 # Rails.configuration.unleash = Unleash::Client.new
 ```

 For `config.instance_id` use a string with a unique identification for the running instance.
-For example: it could be the hostname if you only run one App per host.
-Or the docker container id, if you are running in docker.
+For example, it could be the hostname if you only run one App per host, or the docker container ID, if you are running in Docker.
-If it is not set the client will generate a unique UUID for each execution.
+If not set, the client will generate a unique UUID for each execution.

 To have it available in the `rails console` command as well, also add to the file above: